frankyeh/UNet-Studio-Website/doc/gui_t3_visualization.md

 5. On the middle top toolbar, select the region and change background color to white and foreground color to red/yellow, check overlay

-# Slice Visualization
+# Slice visualization

-Select [Slices][Insert T1W/T2W Images] and assign DICOM or NIFTI files to provide the source data.
+Select [Slices][Insert Other Images] and assign DICOM or NIFTI files to provide the source data.
 Image registration will be conducted in the background.
 Once you load the structural images, DSI Studio starts a background registration.
 You may need to wait for a while until it reaches a good registration.

-To save the transformation matrix, select [Slices][Save registration].
+To save the transformation matrix, select [Slices][Save Registration].
 The transformation matrix can be exported to a text file.
-You may also load an external transformation matrix in text format by [Slices][Load mapping].
+You may also load an external transformation matrix in text format by [Slices][Load Mapping].
 This will stop the background registration and overwrite it.

 If the alignment is not good, you can manually adjust it using [Slices][Adjust Registration].
 Use the "switch view" button to check the alignment.